Maker-Kit-Laboratories/retro-arm/README.md

 - 8GB+ Micro SD Card

 ### PRE-BUILT IMAGE INSTRUCTIONS:
-1. Download premade image here: [pre-built/retro-opi-armbian-25.08-opizero3.img.xz](./pre-built/retro-opi-armbian-25.08-opizero3.img.xz)
+1. Download premade image here -> [pre-built/retro-opi-armbian-25.08-opizero3.img.xz](./pre-built/retro-opi-armbian-25.08-opizero3.img.xz)
 2. Use `rufus` or `balenaEtcher` to write to a an SD
 3. Insert into Orange Pi Zero 3 and power